 How many of us went out during pregnancy and spent an absolute fortune then days after baby arrived were wondering how on earth we didn’t have in our hands the most basic of things?
 Just me?
-Here I’ve compiled a list of the ten newborn essentials we used in the first few months of Dexter’s life.
+Here I’ve compiled a list of the 10 newborn essentials we used in the first few months of both Dexter’s and Felix’s lives.

 2. Teething essentials – powder, gel, dribble bibs.

 It comes out of the blue, one day baby is content, without a care in the world, the next he is screaming the house down and nothing will pacify him.
 It can only mean one thing: teething.
 Luckily we were more than prepared.
 I advise you to get the stuff in even before baby is born because although most babies tend to teethe at 4 months+ some start much earlier.
 We use Ashton & Parson‘s powder day and night.
 I don’t know how it works, but trust me, it’s a godsend.
 We top up with teething gel throughout the day and during the night when he wakes.
 We’ve used both Dentinox and Bonjela which have been great.
 As for dribble bibs, I bought 100s to make sure I had one for each outfit.
 Little did I know that I would be changing them five times a day.
 When they start teething they dribble and drool like never before!
 At least it gives me an opportunity to go and buy some more!